Distortion Resilience for Goal-Oriented Semantic Communication: Experimental Evaluations

-Figures~\ref{fig:e-infer-user} and \ref{fig:t-infer-user} illustrate how the average energy and time delay vary with changes in the maximum transmit power of each user.
-According to the figure, our proposed DRGO system can achieve a significant improvement in energy efficiency, exceeding a factor of $10$, while maintaining significantly lower time delays compared to random actions (specifically, reducing the time delay from a range of $2-5$ to a much lower level).
+Figures~\ref{fig:t-infer-user} and \ref{fig:e-infer-user} illustrate how the average energy and time delay vary with changes in the maximum transmit power of each user.
+We apply the experiments on different number of users (i.e., $U\in\{5,10,15,20,30,40,50\}$.
+According to the figures, our proposed DRGO system can achieve a significant improvement in energy efficiency, exceeding a factor of $10$, while maintaining significantly lower time delays compared to random actions (specifically, reducing the time delay from a range of $2$ to $5$ to a much lower level).
 This remarkable performance is primarily attributed to the utilization of compression techniques.
-By taking into account semantic distortion, our DRGO semantic system can proactively assess the level of distortion resilience required.
+By taking into account semantic distortion, DRGO can proactively assess the level of distortion resilience required.
 Consequently, the DRGO system can opt for a very high distortion ratio, enabling compression rates exceeding 60 times that of the original data.
-As a result, users only need to employ very low transmission power when sending data over the wireless channel, typically less than $-3.02$ dB.
+As a result, users only need to employ very low transmission power when sending data over the wireless channel, typically less than $-3.02$ dB ($0.0005$ W).